Game Zone magazine

 Desperate struggle

-Game Zone and its spin off titles may not be remembered with the same fondness as other magazines from the era, but they capture a moment in time.
+While Game Zone and its spin off titles aren’t remembered with the same fondness as other magazines from the era, they capture a moment in time.

 It couldn’t last...
 But for a brief, glorious moment, walking into a newsagent gave you more magazine options than any economy could sustain.